jeremyScript/ds-algo/notes/sorting.md

 What about spatial complexity?
 O(1).
 We don't create any additional items for this sort.

 The sort is destructive since we work on the array itself and the sort can be stable as long as you program it so that they stay in order during the insertions.

+## 3. Merge Sort

+### Overview

+One of the most efficient sorting algorithm.

+### The Algorithm

+Break a given array into two smaller arrays.
+Break those arrays again into yet smaller arrays.
+Repeat until you have arrays with a single element.
+By definition, an array of one element is already sorted.
+Now, merge each pair of the arrays back together, sorting as we go.
+We'll take those two smaller sroted arrays and combine them back into one larger sorted array.
+And then, repeat with the bigger arrays until we've merged them all back into one sorted array.

+### Caveat

+You can do this by writing two separate functions: one that breaks down the array into smaller arrays (via recursion) and the other one that takes two sorted arrays and returns one sorted array.

+### The Code
+### Big O

 ## Topic
 ### Overview